-OIP converts mountains of raw data from a provider’s packet-optical network into metrics that characterize and predict network capacity, availability, and health.
-The service is mature, now in its third release (v3.0) and used by a dozen customers around the world.
+OIP converts mountains of raw data from a provider’s packet-optical network into metrics that characterize and predict network capacity and health, and alerts for availability threshold breaches.
+Interestingly, OIP began with Ciena’s Insights Service, introduced in 2018 and used around the world.
 Providers can adopt the service and applications on a subscription basis, without needing to build a custom solution.

 Use Case #1: Capacity planning for strategic growth and new business

 Expanding capacity to support business growth and ensure QoS: Planners must reconcile sales and business forecasts against current utilization trends to determine where capacity must be added to the network.
-Insights Service provides a network capacity dashboard that enables planners to visualize network configuration and current capacity utilization on a geographic map, predict capacity needs based on expected growth, and help determine the best paths for routing traffic.
+OIP provides a network capacity dashboard that enables planners to visualize network configuration and current capacity utilization on a geographic map, predict capacity needs based on expected growth, and help determine the best paths for routing traffic.
 Planners can also use the feature to expand capacity in specific markets, regions, or communities if increases in network demand are impacting performance or QoS.

 Use Case #2: Helping operations prevent outages and assess customer QoS

 Operations teams need comprehensive real-time information about the health of the network so they can keep the network up and running.
 They need to spot service-related issues before problems arise and cause outages.
 They also need ability to assess the quality of service customers are receiving.
 If an outage or QoS issue occurs, teams need to troubleshoot the problem and resolve it as soon as possible.
-Insights Service enables teams to perform this work better and faster.
+Optimization Insights Platform enables teams to perform this work better and faster.

-Identifying issues to prevent outages: Insights Service offers a network health dashboard that reveals issues that threaten the reliability of the network—even issues that are often overlooked.
+Identifying issues to prevent outages: OIP offers a network health dashboard that reveals issues that threaten the reliability of the network—even issues that are often overlooked.
 The application monitors each port in the network, determines the risk level for each port based on machine learning analysis of performance metrics reported, and flags ports as high, medium or low risk if they show a sudden change in performance.
 The results are graphically displayed so teams can visualize network conditions instantly.

 Leveraging more than 4 billion data points: The network health application not only monitors a company’s network health, it uses a global learning mechanism to compare the network’s performance against networks operated by other providers that use the application.
-This learning capability, informed by more than 4 billion anonymous network data points collected by Insights Service to date, enables providers to understand how equipment should perform when it is behaving normally, a perspective that is not available with siloed solutions.
+This learning capability, informed by more than 4 billion anonymous network data points collected by OIP to date, enables providers to understand how equipment should perform when it is behaving normally, a perspective that is not available with siloed solutions.

 Use Case #3: Reporting for business executives and end customers

 Internal company leadership and end customers need to understand the overall performance of their networks.
-Insights Service provides an interactive dashboard that can function as a network home page for business executives.
+Optimization Insights Platform provides an interactive dashboard that can function as a network home page for business executives.
 Network provider executives can use the application to get a big-picture view of network capacity, availability, and overall network health and risks.
 Enterprise customers can use their dashboard to see how much data they are using, the data speeds they’re receiving, and QoS metrics.
 The tools improve decision-making, ensure good customer service, and strengthen customer relationships.

 Thank you.
 Your comment has been received and should appear on the blog shortly.